 About Us

-The Psychosocial Cancer Research for Kids (CARE4Kids) lab at the University of Calgary is focused on the biopsychosocial outcomes for children and adolescents/young adults (AYAs) who have been diagnosed with cancer and other hematological conditions and their families.
+The Psychosocial Cancer Research for Kids (CARE4Kids) lab at the University of Calgary is focused on the biopsychosocial outcomes for children and adolescents/young adults (AYAs) who have been diagnosed with cancer or sickle cell disease and their families.
 Outcomes of interest include: quality of life, social competence, pain, and sleep.
 Led by Dr. Fiona Schulte as part of the Division of Psychosocial Oncology in the Department of Oncology, Cumming School of Medicine, our research aims to improve the quality of life of these populations.

 Our research - Highlights